martin-sicho/genui-gui/README.md

 The GenUI/Vibe dashboard is based on [Create React App](https://create-react-app.dev/).
 Follow the documentation there for an introduction of the development environment.

-## Custom GenUI Components

-The original library of components defined in the Vibe dashboard was extended with custom reusable components designated to be used in GenUI.
-You can import those components from the package located in `./src/genui/`.
-You can find the package with the original Vibe components in `./src/vibe`.

-If you want to expand the GUI using these components, you should take a look at the currently defined pages of the dashboard in `./src/views/pages` for example use of these components.

 ## The Layout

 The basic dashboard layout is defined in `./src/views/layouts/DashboardLayout.js`.